 In 2014, the New York Times reported that according to a Stanford study of dot-com boom startups, “tech entrepreneurs gave little thought to human resources.
 Nearly half of the companies left it up to employees to shape the culture and perform traditional human resource tasks.”

 This perception still persists in tech circles despite notable achievements in HR in Silicon Valley.
 A well-known example is the 127-slide Netflix culture deck published in the late 1990s by then Chief Talent Officer, Patty McCord.
 It has been viewed millions of times and lauded by leaders such as Sheryl Sandberg as perhaps “the most important document ever to come out of the Valley”.
-McCord was in the role at Netflix for 14 years, working closely with founder Reid Hastings to build an exceptional team there.
+McCord was in the role at Netflix for 14 years, working closely with founder Reed Hastings to build an exceptional team there.

 The success of Netflix sparked a hot debate about the importance of culture in startups.
 But it did little to elevate the HR function in the minds of tech leaders.